RosettaCommons/documentation/full-options-list.md

 <dt><b>-TMA_constraints_energy_filter_multiplier</b> \<Real\></dt>
 <dd>A multiplier for the constraints energy for side-chains linked by trimseic acid (TMA).
 Higher values result in more permissive filtering.
 Default 1.0.<br/>Default: 1.0<br/></dd>
 <dt><b>-tetrahedral_metal_positions</b> \<StringVector\></dt>
 <dd>If provided, then these positions will coordinate a metal, tetrahedrally.
-The positions must have sidechains that can coordinate a metal (e.g. histidine, cysteine, aspartate, glutamate).
+The positions must have sidechains that can coordinate a metal (e.g. histidine, aspartate, glutamate).
 The positions should be specified in the form res1,res2,res3,res4,metal.
 For example, if positions 4, 6, 9, and 13 were to coordinate a zinc, the string would be 4,6,9,13,Zn.
 Multiple sets of metal-coordinating side-chains can be specified, separated by a space.
 The metal will be represented by virtual atoms, and will not be modelled explicitly.
 Unused if not specified.<br/></dd>
 <dt><b>-use_tetrahedral_metal_filters</b> \<Boolean\></dt>
 <dd>If true, then filters are applied based on distance between metal-conjugated sidechains and on constraints to discard GenKIC solutions that can't be crosslinked with a metal easily.
 True by default.<br/>Default: true<br/></dd>
 <dt><b>-tetrahedral_metal_sidechain_distance_filter_multiplier</b> \<Real\></dt>
 <dd>A multiplier for the distance cutoff for side-chains linked by a tetrahedrally-coordinated metal.
 Higher values result in more permissive filtering.
 Default 1.0.<br/>Default: 1.0<br/></dd>
 <dt><b>-tetrahedral_metal_constraints_energy_filter_multiplier</b> \<Real\></dt>
 <dd>A multiplier for the constraints energy for side-chains linked by a tetrahedrally-coordinated metal.
+Higher values result in more permissive filtering.
+Default 1.0.<br/>Default: 1.0<br/></dd>
+<dt><b>-octahedral_metal_positions</b> \<StringVector\></dt>
+<dd>If provided, then these positions will coordinate a metal, octahedrally.
+The positions must have sidechains that can coordinate a metal (e.g. histidine, aspartate, glutamate).
+The positions should be specified in the form res1,res2,res3,res4,res5,res6,metal.
+For example, if positions 4, 6, 9, 13, 16, and 18 were to coordinate an iron(II), the string would be 4,6,9,13,Fe2.
+Multiple sets of metal-coordinating side-chains can be specified, separated by a space.
+The metal will be represented by virtual atoms, and will not be modelled explicitly.
+Unused if not specified.<br/></dd>
+<dt><b>-use_octahedral_metal_filters</b> \<Boolean\></dt>
+<dd>If true, then filters are applied based on distance between metal-conjugated sidechains and on constraints to discard GenKIC solutions that can't be crosslinked with a metal easily.
+True by default.<br/>Default: true<br/></dd>
+<dt><b>-octahedral_metal_sidechain_distance_filter_multiplier</b> \<Real\></dt>
+<dd>A multiplier for the distance cutoff for side-chains linked by a octahedrally-coordinated metal.
+Higher values result in more permissive filtering.
+Default 1.0.<br/>Default: 1.0<br/></dd>
+<dt><b>-octahedral_metal_constraints_energy_filter_multiplier</b> \<Real\></dt>
+<dd>A multiplier for the constraints energy for side-chains linked by a octahedrally-coordinated metal.
 Higher values result in more permissive filtering.
 Default 1.0.<br/>Default: 1.0<br/></dd>
 <dt><b>-require_symmetry_repeats</b> \<Integer\></dt>
 <dd>If this option is used, then only backbones that are cN (or cN/m, if mirror symmetry is required) symmetric will be accepted.
 For example, if set to 2, then only c2-symmetric backbones will be accepted.
 Unused if not specified.<br/>Default: 1<br/></dd>
 <dt><b>-require_symmetry_mirroring</b> \<Boolean\></dt>